foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/README.md

 - For Hunters, the most common perk in column 1 is Spirit of the Dragon (17.9%), while the rarest is Spirit of Galanor (5.1%).
 - For Hunters, the most common perk in column 2 is Spirit of the Synthoceps (20.5%), while the rarest is Spirit of the Liar (5.1%).

+### Pale Heart Engram
+- Overall, Pale Heart Engrams drop at about 8.1%, which is 1% less than before the 7 August patch.
+This might be unintentional or within margin of error.
+- The best chests to farm these are encounter chests, which drop at 21.2%, as opposed to the world chest drop rate of 6.8%.
+- The best place to farm these are the Impasse, at 8.7%

+### Pale Heart Mods
+- Overall mod drop rates are at 3.9%, which is 1.2% less than before the 7 August patch.
+- The best chests to farm mods are HVTs or Triage chests, which drop at 7.8%.
+- The best place to farm these are at The Landing (5.4%).
+-
 ## Dataset <a name="Dataset"></a>

 <p> There are two datasets, both comma seperated values (csv) files.
 PHDRC.csv consists of 8 columns/variables and outlines drops for chests opened in the pale heart.
 PHDRS.csv consists of 4 columns/variables and outlines drops for stigmata of the witness.
 The dataset should be skewed towards earlier overthrow levels simply because it always starts from 1.
 It is encoded in UTF-8. </p>